cjflanagan/sparql/cookbook.md

 # Sparql Queries Cookbook

-## Countries in EU with their associated heads of states of info about them
+## Countries in EU with their associated heads of states and info about them
 ```sql
 SELECT
   ?country